cerebral/cerebral/docs/docs/docs/tutorial/paths.md

 ## Challenge

 We would like you to run two getRepo(...) requests.
 One to *cerebral/cerebral* and one to *cerebral/addressbar*.
 So it is a good idea to make *getRepo* a factory instead.
-On their successes they should insert their data into the state tree.
+On their successes, they should insert their data into the state tree.

 **Want to dive deeper?** - [Go in depth](../in_depth/chains_and_paths.md), or move on with the tutorial